Mejiru/OS-Project/projectplan.md

 Group Project for OS

-Week 1 (Nov 1 – 7): CPU Scheduling Algorithms

-Implement FCFS, SJF (preemptive & non-preemptive), and Round Robin.

-Input: number of processes, arrival/burst time, quantum.

-Output: waiting time, turnaround time, averages, and Gantt chart.

-✅ Deliverable: Working scheduling module + formatted tables.

-Week 2 (Nov 8 – 14): Banker’s Algorithm

-Read process/resource data, allocation, max, and available matrices.

-Compute Need Matrix and check safe sequence.

-Implement request handling and matrix updates.

-✅ Deliverable: Fully working Banker’s algorithm with safe state detection.

-Week 3 (Nov 15 – 21): Page Replacement Algorithms

-Implement FIFO, Optimal, and LRU.

-Input: frame size, reference string.

-Output: page faults, hit/miss ratios.

-✅ Deliverable: Working page replacement module with comparison of results.

-Week 4 (Nov 22 – 28): Integration & Documentation

-Combine all modules under one main menu.

-Clean up input/output and formatting.

-Write README (compilation/run instructions) and report with screenshots.

-Include all required outputs and sample runs.

-✅ Deliverable: Complete program + polished report ready for review.

-Week 5 (Nov 29 – Dec 1): Testing & Presentation

-Final testing with multiple datasets.

-Prepare and rehearse project presentation/demo.

-Submit source code, report, README, screenshots by Dec 1 (no zip files).

-Bring hard copy for in-class presentation.

-✅ Deliverable: Fully functional project submitted and presented.
+Week 1 (Nov 1 – Nov 7): CPU Scheduling

+Goal: Make the part that handles how processes are scheduled on the CPU.

+What to do:

+Learn/review how FCFS, SJF (preemptive and non-preemptive), and Round Robin work.

+Write a program that:

+Takes the number of processes.

+Asks for arrival time and burst time for each.

+For RR, also asks for the quantum.

+Make it calculate:

+Waiting time and turnaround time for each process.

+Average waiting and turnaround time.

+Draw a simple Gantt chart showing order of execution.

+Test everything with small examples.

+✅ By end of week: All CPU scheduling algorithms working and tested.

+🗓️ Week 2 (Nov 8 – Nov 14): Banker’s Algorithm

+Goal: Simulate how the system avoids deadlock using resource allocation.

+What to do:

+Write a program that:

+Reads number of processes and resources.

+Takes Allocation, Max, and Available matrices as input.

+Calculates Need = Max - Allocation.

+Check if the system is in a safe state (find safe sequence).

+Ask user for a resource request, and check if it can be granted safely.

+Print updated matrices if request is accepted.

+✅ By end of week: Banker's algorithm working with safe sequence and request check.

+🗓️ Week 3 (Nov 15 – Nov 21): Page Replacement

+Goal: Simulate how memory handles pages (what stays, what gets replaced).

+What to do:

+Write three algorithms:

+FIFO, Optimal, LRU.

+Take frame size and reference string as input.

+For each algorithm:

+Show page replacements as they happen.

+Count page faults, hits, and misses.

+Show final hit/miss ratios.

+✅ By end of week: All three page replacement algorithms tested and results compared.

+🗓️ Week 4 (Nov 22 – Nov 28): Combine & Report

+Goal: Put everything together and write your report.

+What to do:

+Make a main menu like: